|Address||Krestovsky Island, Football alley 1, Saint Petersburg, Russia|

 - Sector C is the long-side row for spectators of all kind.
 It refers to Cat 3 tickets.

-- Sector D is the home for FC Zenit and International Russian Team supporters.
+- Sector D is the home for FC Zenit and the Russian National Team supporters.
 Cat 4 tickets are sold out in advance.

-Feel free to explore Saint-Petersburg Stadium Seating Plan in real time.
-The arena has all necessary facilities including 6 food spots to buy snacks and beverages.
+Feel free to explore the Gazprom Arena seating plan in real time.
+The arena has all the necessary facilities, including six food spots to buy snacks and beverages.
 WC rooms are located all around the bowl.
 Three First Aid rooms are available for visitors who call for medical assistance.

 Note: smoking and drinking alcohol is prohibited.